shekhar132-a11y/Practs--DAA/README.md

 Dynamic Programming makes the Coin Change Problem easier and faster to solve.
 The program gives the minimum number of coins or returns -1 if the amount cannot be made.

+##PRACT_5

+##Summary
+The Knapsack Problem was implemented using Dynamic Programming to find the maximum value within a given weight capacity.
+DP stores solutions to smaller subproblems and uses them to build the final optimal solution.

+Conclusion
+Dynamic Programming provides an efficient and optimal solution to the Knapsack Problem, reducing repeated calculations and improving performance compared with the recursive approach.